-The Mobile Eye Clinic (MEC) is an initiative of the Canadian Council of the Blind, in conjunction with Lions Clubs, bringing regulated optometrists to schools, youth centres, colleges/universities, seniors’ residences and community health centres to perform comprehensive eye exams.
+The Mobile Eye Clinic (MEC) is an initiative to bring regulated optometrists to schools, youth centres, seniors’ residences, and community health centres to perform essential eye exams.

 Did you know?